manmanagogo/01205381-2023-2/IUP-YxBanpu/readme.md

 ## Step 4: compute and design

-Use TxLine to compute PLC of board
+Use TxLine to compute PCB of board